 Part of the Rules for pedestrians (1 to 35)

-Help other road users to see you.
+Help other road users see you.
 Wear or carry something light-coloured, bright or fluorescent in poor daylight conditions.
 When it is dark, use reflective materials (e.g. armbands, sashes, waistcoats, jackets, footwear), which can be seen by drivers using headlights up to three times as far away as non-reflective materials.

 When have you ever seen pedestrians at night sporting reflective clothing?
 There might be the odd one or two times you see a cyclist with lights and a high vis on, but that’s more in their best interest.